v3io/helm-charts/stable/mlrun-kit/README.md

 The Open source MLRun kit uses node ports for simplicity.
 If your kubernetes cluster is running inside a VM, as is the case when using minikube, the kubernetes services exposed over node ports would not be available on your local interface, but instead, on the virtual machine's interface.
-To accommodate for this For this, use the `global.externalHostAddress` value on the chart.
+To accommodate for this, use the `global.externalHostAddress` value on the chart.
 For example, if you're using the kit inside a minikube cluster, pass the VM address in the chart installation command like so:

 ```bash
 $ helm --namespace mlrun \